-To create an integrated environment for the Intuity system and an AT&T System 75, DEFINITY Communication System Generic 1 (G1), Generic 3i (G3i), Generic 3r (G3r), Generic 3s (G3s), or Generic 3vs (G3vs) switch, the system uses a Digital Communications Interface Unit (DCIU) link to the switch.
-The DCIU link transfers digital call information, such as called party and calling party information, to the Intuity system.
+To create an integrated environment for the Lucent INTUITY system and a Lucent System 75, DEFINITY Communication System Generic 1 (G1), Generic 3i (G3i), Generic 3r (G3r), Generic 3s (G3s), or Generic 3vs (G3vs) switch, the system uses a Digital Communications Interface Unit (DCIU) link to the switch.
+The DCIU link transfers digital call information, such as called party and calling party information, to the Lucent INTUITY system.
 The system exchanges analog voice information with the switch through analog telephone lines.
 DCIU is also referred to as Switch Communication Interface (SCI) or the Processor Interface (PI).

 DCIU acts as a processor with nine physical channels.
 One of the channels connects to the switch processor.
-The remaining eight channels can connect to external processors, such as an Intuity system, an AUDIX system, another switch on a Distributed Communications System (DCS), or a Call Management System (CMS).
+The remaining eight channels can connect to external processors, such as a Lucent Intuity system, an AUDIX system, another switch on a Distributed Communications System (DCS), or a Call Management System (CMS).
 Each of the DCIU physical links can have multiple logical channels, with a maximum of 64 channels.
 The 64 channels can be distributed to the external adjuncts using various methods.
-For example, if you have an Intuity system and a DCS network, you could use 48 of the channels for the Intuity system and 16 of the channels for the DCS network.
+For example, if you have a Lucent INTUITY system and a DCS network, you could use 48 of the channels for the Lucent Intuity system and 16 of the channels for the DCS network.

-When integrated through a DCIU link, the Intuity system sends message packets to the switch using the BX.25 protocol at 9.6 Kbps.
-The messages received by the DCIU from the Intuity system can be routed to something else, such as the host switch, or they can be routed on another outgoing channel.
-This processing power allows a remote switch on a DCS, a host switch, and an Intuity system to work together.
+When integrated through a DCIU link, the Lucent INTUITY system sends message packets to the switch using the BX.25 protocol at 9.6 Kbps.
+The messages received by the DCIU from the Lucent INTUITY system can be routed to something else, such as the host switch, or they can be routed on another outgoing channel.
+This processing power allows a remote switch on a DCS, a host switch, and a Lucent Intuity system to work together.

-DCIU serves as a message router or a multiplexer, receiving information on one side and sending the information out to various places, because DCIU routes or hops messages from the Intuity system to switch.
+DCIU serves as a message router or a multiplexer, receiving information on one side and sending the information out to various places, because DCIU routes or hops messages from the Lucent INTUITY system to switch.

 Unlike the other DEFINITY switches, the G3r switch does not have a processor interface.
-The G3r relies on a Packet Gateway, or pgate, to route information.
+The G3r relies on a Packet Gateway, or paate, to route information.
 Because of this, some of the configuration and administration on the G3r differs from the other DEFINITY G3, G1, and System 75 switches.

-Switch Releases Supported by the Intuity System
+Switch Releases Supported by the Lucent Intuity System

-The Intuity system supports several AT&T switches (also called Private Branch Exchanges or PBXs).
+The Lucent INTUITY system supports several Lucent switches (also called Private Branch Exchanges or PBXs).
 Table 1-1 shows you the supported switches and required software releases.

 Table 1-1.
-Intuity System Supported Switches
+Lucent Intuity System Supported Switches

 Switch Release

 System 75 Release 1, version 3, issue 1.7 and above.
 The System 75 switch must contain a Processor Interface (PI) card.
-Some early versions of the System 75 R1V3, models 1A, 1B, 2A, and 2B carriers, may not support the PI board complex required with the Intuity system.
+Some early versions of the System 75 R1V3, models 1A, 1B, 2A, and 2B carriers, may not support the PI board complex required with the Lucent INTUITY system.
 These carriers may not have a PI/EIA port for IDI connectivity and you must use the MPDM option.

 DEFINITY Generic 1 All

 DEFINITY Generic 3i All

 DEFINITY Generic 3r All

 DEFINITY Generic 3s All

 DEFINITY Generic 3vs All

-DEFINITY G2 All: For information on the DEFINTIY G2 switch, refer to Intuity System Integration with System 85 and DEFINITY Generic 2 Communications Systems , 585-310-215
+DEFINITY G2 All: For information on the DEFINTIY G2 switch, refer to Lucent INTUITY System Integration with System 85 and DEFINITY Generic 2 Communications Systems, 585-310-215

-System 85 All: For information on the System 85 switch, refer to Intuity System Integration with System 85 and DEFINITY Generic 2 Communications Systems , 585-310-215
+System 85 All: For information on the System 85 switch, refer to Lucent INTUITY System Integration with System 85 and DEFINITY Generic 2 Communications Systems, 585-310-215